MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 - Define default bin structures for components and end items flowing to and from operation resources.
 - Make to- and from- bins that are dedicated to specific operation resources to prevent the items from being picked for outbound documents.

 Bin codes that are set up on location cards define a default warehouse flow for certain activities, such as components in an assembly department.
 Additional functionality exists to make sure that when items are placed in a certain bin, they cannot be moved or picked to other activities.
-For more information, see the "To create dedicated component bins" section.
+For more information, see [To create dedicated component bins](warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md#to-create-dedicated-component-bins).

 The following procedures are based on setting up basic warehouse activities around a production area.
 The steps are similar for other operation areas, such as assembly, service management, and jobs.